 #5.
 Leave Out Interactive Toys

 A squeaky duck can be loads of fun, but it’s not likely to keep your dog’s attention when he’s by himself.
 Interactive toys, on the other paw, are designed to entertain your dog and stimulate his mind.
 Most of these toys are treat-related and motivate dogs to play for a tasty reward.
-Kong toys are durable and safe (as long as you choose the right one for your dog), and there are plenty of other treat-dispensing toys that roll, bounce, wobble, and spin.
+There are plenty of treat-dispensing toys that roll, bounce, wobble, and spin.
 Fill one up with food before you head out, and let your dog work for his breakfast.
 You can also try a snuffle mat for safe indoor entertainment.

 #6.
 Stage a Scavenger Hunt